jawooson/AI_Project_3/README.md

 2. Neural Bag of Words
 3. CodeSearchNet Baseline Model: Neural Bag of Words

+4. Testing
 	4a.
+How does CodeSearchNet Implement Testing?
+	4b.
+Metrics for Test Accuracy: MRR
+	4c.
+Metrics for Test Accuracy: nDCG

-5. pretrained model results
+5. Pre-trained model results

 ## 1. Bag of Words Model